ethanjli/pallet-example-planktoscope-wio/README.md

 # pallets-env
-The standard Pallet environment for the PlanktoScope software distribution
+The standard configuration of Pallet package deployments for the PlanktoScope software distribution

 ## Introduction

-pallet-env is the standard configuration of [Pallet](https://github.com/PlanktoScope/pallets) package deployments for the PlanktoScope software distribution.
+pallets-env is a [Forklift](https://github.com/PlanktoScope/forklift) environment specifying the standard configuration of [Pallet](https://github.com/PlanktoScope/pallets) package deployments for the PlanktoScope software distribution.

 ## Usage

+### Deployment

 This Github repository has three release channels, each corresponding to a Git branch: `stable`, `beta`, and `edge`, as well as Git tags for each released version.
 You should always use either the `stable` branch (recommended so that you will automatically be notified for new stable versions) or a specific Git tag.